EDUCBA Logo

 Transparency in Illustrator -11

-• The word transparency points out to any alterations in opacity and blending modes.
+• The word transparency points out any alterations in opacity and blending modes.

-• Opacity masks permit the light and dark regions in a single object to be utilized as a mask for supplementary objects.
-The dark(black) inside the mask specifies regions of the masked art that will be totally transparent.
+• Opacity masks permit a single object’s light and dark regions to be utilized as a mask for supplementary objects.
+The dark(black) inside the mask specifies regions of the masked art that will be transparent.
 The light(White) inside the mask specifies regions of the masked art that will be completely visible and hazy.
-Grays permit a scale of transparency.
+Grays permit a scale of Transparency.

 Transparency Opacity Mask